aazaff/quantitativeFossils.R/README.md

 ## Version and Change Log
 This is v0.02 of the paleobiologyDatabase.R repository.
 The repository has three functional modules: [communityMatrix.R](#communitymatrixr), [cullMatrix.R](#cullmatrixr), and [subsampleRichness.R](#subsamplerichnessr).
 It also has one incomplete module [basicStatistics.R](#basicstatisticsr).

 + v.0.022 - Added [basicStatistics.R](#basicstatisticsr) module.
-Currently only has one function, [estimateMean( )](#estimatemean-), which calculates the least inverse squares M-estimated mean and error.
+Currently only has one function, [mestimateMean( )](#mestimatemean-), which calculates the least inverse squares M-estimated mean and error.
 More functions coming soon.
 + v.0.021 - Added [resampleIndividuals( )](#resampleindividuals-) to [subsampleRichness.R](#subsamplerichnessr) module.
 + v.0.020 - Added [subsampleRichness.R](#subsamplerichnessr) module.
 Changed repository name from CleaningPBDB to paleobiologyDatabase.R.
 Added new function, [softCull( )](#softcull-), to cullMatrix.R module.
 + v.0.010 - Added [communityMatrix.R](#communitymatrixr) and [cullMatrix.R](#cullmatrixr) modules.